 5. Anthony Anderson, Black-ish

 Anthony Anderson has been nominated for the Emmys for every season he has been a part of ‘Black-ish’, a comedy about a black man trying to raise his kids in a predominantly white neighborhood.
-In keeping with custom, and given Anderson’s consistently entertaining performance in the latest and currently ongoing fifth season as well, a fifth nomination is guaranteed as well.
+In keeping with the custom, and given Anderson’s consistently entertaining performance in the latest fifth season, a fifth nomination is guaranteed as well.
 However, even when two Golden Globe nominations are added to that list from the last two years, things don’t look so good when it comes to winning, since all the nominations I have stated above have sadly remained such over the years in the presence of stiff competition.
 This year too, while a nomination looks to be on its way, not much else is looking to change especially given the top two contenders, one of whom I suspect will be taking the trophy home, come September.

 4. William H. Macy, Shameless

 Frank Gallagher is a freaking legend by now, and the show that forms a part of the legend, ‘Shameless’ has been an Emmy and audience favorite since its maiden season that aired back in 2011.
 Five nominations in a row at the Emmys for the category we are talking about and two far placed nominations at the Golden Globes, coupled with Macy being an SAG favorite, winning four years in a row now, including 2018.
 I don’t think there is a single shred of doubt when it comes to nominations.
 The only thing that may setback his shot at victory with the title, apart from the obviously well placed top nominees, is his alleged involvement in the college admissions scandal.